Terms and Conditions

 OLTS Policies and Procedures

 Please take a moment to review our policies and procedures.
 When you are finished, let us know that you agree and are ready to proceed with the course.
-If you have any questions or would like more information, we’re available to assist you 24/7 at 877-972-4665.

 The student agrees to complete the assigned curriculum, achieve at least the minimum passing score on all quizzes and the final examination, and meet all course requirements to receive completion credit (completion receipt).
 The course provider cannot issue completion credit to any student who does not fulfill the requirements, and no student shall deliberately accept completion credit if he/she does not fulfill all course requirements.